alexander-nitsche/TYPO3.CMS/typo3/sysext/impexp/Documentation/Introduction/Index.rst

       - method [insert(default)/update/updateButIgnorePid] (optional) (former: updateRecords, ignorePid)
       - forceUid (optional) (if added, uids of imported records will be forced)
       - enableLog (optional) (if added, database queries get logged)
+      - dry-run (optional) (if added, the command returns all queries instead of executing them, same as "Import Preview" in import module)
    - preset and other params can be used together: they get merged in a sensible and well documented way

 - General: Add shortcuts for each param
 - General: Add summary log with configuration and statistics of import/export
 - General: Make all module configuration fields available as CLI command params (such that an integrator can fully switch from TYPO3 backend to CLI for large TYPO3 instances which exceed PHP maximum execution time)